rjshap/AutoSharesAPI/web-api/trading-api/overview.md

 ---
-description: Get started with the Trading API
+description: Getting started with the Trading API
 ---

 # Overview